Alejogb1/job-board/blog-data/how-can-i-save-a-tensorflow-model-in-a-json-serializable-format.md

 id: "how-can-i-save-a-tensorflow-model-in-a-json-serializable-format"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 The desire to serialize a tensorflow model into a json-friendly structure often surfaces, and for good reason.
 While tensorflow's native saving mechanisms, like `tf.saved_model` or checkpoint files, are excellent for preserving model state, they aren't inherently designed for easy transfer or integration into systems that rely heavily on json.
 I’ve seen this demand come up frequently when dealing with deployments in serverless environments or situations where model metadata needs to be ingested by systems completely detached from the tensorflow runtime.
 Over the years, I’ve approached this problem from a few different angles, and I'll outline my preferred strategies here, emphasizing clarity and practical implementations.

 The core challenge arises because tensorflow models aren't simple dictionaries or lists.
 They're complex objects holding computational graphs, variables, and various other internal states.
 Direct serialization to json won't work.
-Therefore, we need a method to extract the necessary model *information*—not the entire computation graph structure—and represent it in a json-friendly way.
+Therefore, we need a method to extract the necessary model _information_—not the entire computation graph structure—and represent it in a json-friendly way.
 Primarily, this means extracting model architecture and weights.
 It's vital to understand the trade-offs, however.
-Serialization this way typically implies sacrificing the ability to directly load the model *back* using standard tensorflow functions.
+Serialization this way typically implies sacrificing the ability to directly load the model _back_ using standard tensorflow functions.
 This approach is mainly useful for: a) examining model structure without the tensorflow environment; b) using the model architecture information to recreate an equivalent model in another framework, or c) storing a static representation of weights for later use with manual reconstruction.
 The reconstruction step would likely involve creating a new model from scratch using the loaded architecture details and then assigning the loaded weights.

 Let's look at three techniques I’ve found useful.